scott-anderson-wc/cs210pub/assignments/a07/signup.md

 credit card number.
 There will also be a submit button to submit the form.
 You can add some simple CSS to make the form look nice, but you need not put much effort in this (I didn't).

+## Dependencies

+This assignment is based only on the material up to and including Chapter 10, in which we learned to handle form submissions.

 ## Validation